DataDog/apps/packages/framepost/README.md

 ### `client.request()`:

 The counterpart to `client.onRequest()`.
 A convenience method to send and receive data asynchronously from the opposite client.
 Designed to function like a promise-based api call.
-In order for a round-trip request to function correctly, a `handleRequest` handler with a matching request key must be listening in the opposite client before the requeset is initiated.
-See below
+In order for a round-trip request to function correctly, an `onRequest` handler with a matching request key must be listening in the opposite client before the requeset is initiated.
+See below.

 ```
 const data = await client.request('getMyData', requestParams);